qw20012/go-json/README.md

 	  Trailing comma is allowed.
 	*/
 	"another one" : true,
-	// '}' Outer barch can be ignored.
+	// '}' Outer barce can be ignored.
 ```
 ### basic.NewIfEmpty